 - 1. Expose the left carotid sheath and vagus nerve. - 2.
-Create a pocket in the left upper chest for the generator. - Choose the correct size lead. - 4.
+Create a pocket in the left upper chest for the generator. - 3.
+Choose the correct size lead. - 4.
 Tunnel the lead subcutaneously from the neck to the generator pocket in the chest. - 5.
 Attach the electrodes and anchor tether to the vagus nerve. - 6.
 Secure the lead parallel to the nerve. - 7.
 Form the strain relief bend and strain relief loop. - 8.
 Connect the lead to the generator. - 9.
 Verify that the connector pin is fully inserted and tighten the setscrew. - 10.
-Perform System Diagnostics. - 11.
-Place the generator in the chest pocket, with the extra coiled lead to the side of the generator, not behind it. - 12.
-Secure the generator to fascia; do not place sutures directly around or on the lead. - 13.
-Perform the second System Diagnostics. - 14.
-Interrogate the generator to verify current is 0 mA. - 15.
-Irrigate the incision site with bacitracin or other solution. - 16.
+Perform System Diagnostics.

+- 11. Place the generator in the chest pocket, with the extra coiled lead to the side of the generator, not behind it. - 12.
+For generators capable of tachycardia detection, configure detection settings and verify heartbeat. - 13.
+Secure the generator to fascia; do not place sutures directly around or on the lead. - 14.
+Perform the second System Diagnostics. - 15.
+Interrogate the generator to verify current is 0 mA. - 16.
+Irrigate the incision site with bacitracin or other solution. - 17.
 Close the incisions.